Princeton University

 When it is your time to present, you take control.
 And for the following 15 minutes you may lead us through the work that you have made in any way that you find best helps us to understand what you have done and why you have done it.
 Then you will listen.

-The group of us—the other students, a critic, me—will then let you know what we see in the work.
+The group of us—the other students, me—will then let you know what we see in the work.
 This is what matters, remember.
 You may have great intentions, brilliant concepts, and even an articulated aesthetic position, but all of this must eventually be legible in the constellation of glyphs that you have arranged on so many pages.
 Recall from the semester that typography is most definitely a finite circuit: Writing *is* reading *is* writing *is* . . .

 OK.
 Let’s get started.
 Who’s first?